Saturday, October 25, 2014

 - Registered children should wear their glow sticks.
 Parents with children 3 and under may choose to carry their child’s glow sticks.
 It is up to the candy distributor’s discretion on whether to provide candy to unregistered children not wearing glow sticks.

 If you don’t have children participating in the event, you can still hand out candy at your house.
-Just come to the registration, pay the $10 membership dues and you will receive candy to distribute.
+Just come to the registration, pay the $10 household membership dues and you will receive candy to distribute.
 The Trick or Treat area includes: 2400 and 2500 Blocks from 62nd to 67th and 69th to 73rd Streets.
 The blocks closest to Center Street and North Avenue, and all of 68th Street are excluded.